 "Driftwood," as featured on Channel 4's "A Place by the Sea," is a spacious modern detached home that overlooks Seaton Beach and the beautiful Seaton Valley.
-It stands in a prominent position, just a stone's throw from the beach and miles of Cornish coast to explore.
+It stands in a prominent position, just a stone's throw from the beach and an ideal base to explore the miles of Cornish coast and countryside.
 To the west are the quaint fishing towns of Looe and Polperro and to the east, the spectacular Rame Peninsula.

 The spacious open-plan top floor includes: a Danish woodburner; easy cleaning Amtico wood-effect flooring; a large dining-room table for eight and a fully fitted kitchen.
 Sliding doors lead to a full-width balcony where you can appreciate the stunning sea and valley views.

 The middle floor hosts two double bedrooms with balconies, a twin bedroom, 2 ensuite shower rooms and a family bathroom.
 On the ground floor is another twin bedroom, shower room, utility room and large conservatory that leads to a private Mediterranean-styled garden with barbeque and seating in the summer - a place to relax after your day on the beach and watch the wild life.
 All bedrooms are spacious with wardrobes and storage.

 |Rooms||4 bedrooms, 4 bathrooms of which 1 family bathroom, 2 en suites and 1 shower room|

 |Nearest Amenities||1 km|